How Email Marketing Helped Build a 7-Figure Dropshipping Store

 David: You mentioned just now that your emails might contain a description of the brand and a description of the charities that you all work with, which takes us into branding, which is another thing that I know you all focus a ton on.
 And it’s something that maybe is back of mind for some dropshippers who think that they wanna find a trending product and get things rolling real quick, real hot, and then jump ship.
 Branding is much more of a longer term thing.
 Where does the emphasis on branding come from?

-Yuliya: If you’re coming into dropshipping, I imagine it’s not only to make a quick buck get in and get out, because it’s a lot of work at the end of the day.
-You have a lot of responsibility as an e-commerce owner.
+If you’re coming into dropshipping, I imagine it’s not only to make a quick buck get in and get out because it’s a lot of work at the end of the day.
+You have a lot of responsibility as an ecommerce owner.
 This is a big deal, like this is… You can build a brand as big as Nike.
 Look at Wayfair or Wish, those are dropshipping brands and they’re huge.
 So you have a lot of potential, and I think if you take it seriously and focus on brand building from the start, you are gonna have consistent, predictable and even exponential income.
 And a lot of repeat customers, too, by the way.
-We know that repeat customers is a pretty rare thing for traditional dropshipping, but we actually have 8% repeat customers which is very high for dropshipping, and that’s a 100% because of the trust we build with our community.
+We know that repeat customers are a pretty rare thing for traditional dropshipping, but we actually have 8% repeat customers which is very high for dropshipping, and that’s a 100% because of the trust we build with our community.
 Email marketing, as we mentioned, helps to achieve this easily.

 David: So, you mentioned brand building, what does that look like?